 One cool thing to come out of this mess of an election is that four states legalized recreational weed, including California and Nevada, making the entire West Coast doobie-friendly.
 So first and foremost, I’m calling it—we can now start referring to the West Coast as “The Green Belt.”

 In California, Proposition 64 passed with 56 percent of the vote.
 Of course, all recreational laws are not equal, and California has created a hurdle for its new legal market—like Washington, they foolishly decided to place a massive tax on the plant, so the black market will assuredly live on.
+Don’t get me wrong, taxes are good, but ultimately, if states want to entice consumers away from the black market, they need to get prices way down, and not by screwing producers.

 Be that as it may, several new frontiers have opened in the world of weed.
 For instance, traveling the West Coast for recreational and medicinal users just got a lot easier—and just think of the epic canna-journeys that can take place.
 Imagine this: Amtrak offers a multi-day/night trip down the West Coast—call it “The Emerald Starlight.”
 You start in Seattle, well equipped with choice PNW buds, and travel to San Francisco, stopping in Portland to tour production facilities and maybe Klamath Falls to take in the sights and visit farms.